 The following information is from a number of sources.
 There are also different opinions so I am posting the information with its source.
 Be reminded that in many communities, there is not a problem with chometz achar Pesach in the local kosher store whose chometz has been sold by the local vaad or rabbi.

-The following is a list of the top customers on the C & S website:
+The following is a link to a list of the top customers on the C & S website:

 (Please note that this does not apply to the individual stores but

 rather to the supplier/distributor known as C&S Wholesale Grocers.

 Individual stores require their own Chometz sale if they have Jewish